Filter Options

 Is 5 days a good length for a Masai Mara trip?

 “Five days is an excellent amount of time for your safari in the Masai Mara, although don’t be surprised if you wish you could stay for longer once your tour is over!
-If your 5-day Masai Mara safari includes transfers on the first and last days, you can expect 3 full days to enjoy the Masai Mara, not to mention the accommodation where you’re staying.
+If your 5-day Masai Mara safari includes transfers on the first and last days, you can expect 3 full days to enjoy the Masai Mara, not to mention the accommodations where you’re staying.
 This allows for anywhere up to eight game drives during which you’ll go looking for wildlife in the company of your expert guide.
-With this amount of time, you’ll really get to know the Mara, but also your guide and the accommodation staff, which can be one of the more pleasurable highlights of your safari.
+With this amount of time, you’ll really get to know the Mara, but also your guide and the accommodations staff, which can be one of the more pleasurable highlights of your safari.
 During your 5 days, you could stay in one area of the Mara and really get to know it well, returning to your favorite places over and over again.
 Or you might move around to see two or even three areas and get a more comprehensive understanding of why the Mara is such a fabulous place to visit.”

 2